The Chart for The Wendy's Company (WEN) Is Flashing Mixed Signals

 Loop Capital gave a rating of “Buy” to WEN, setting the target price at $31 in the report published on October 06th of the previous year.

-During the last 5 trading sessions, WEN fell by -0.05%, which changed the moving average for the period of 200-days by +0.68% in comparison to the 20-day moving average, which settled at $23.25.
-In addition, The Wendy’s Company saw -7.04% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, WEN rose by +2.93%, which changed the moving average for the period of 200-days by +0.40% in comparison to the 20-day moving average, which settled at $23.06.
+In addition, The Wendy’s Company saw -4.15% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading